 In some patients, myasthenia gravis occurs due to a thymus gland tumor (thymoma).
 Although the majority of these tumors are not malignant, some may become cancerous.

 Individuals who have myasthenia gravis are more susceptible to have certain other disorders, which include:

-- Overactive Or Underactive Thyroid.
-The thyroid gland, situated in the anterior part of your neck, has a key role in secreting thyroid hormone, regulating your metabolism.
+- Overactive or Underactive Thyroid.
+The thyroid gland, situated in the anterior part of your neck, has a key role in secreting thyroid hormone, thus regulating your metabolism.
 An underactive thyroid might cause problems, including feeling cold, weight gain, etc., while the overactive thyroid may cause problems with feeling excessive heat, weight loss, etc.

-How is Myasthenia Gravis Diagnosed?
+How Is Myasthenia Gravis Diagnosed?

 Physical and neurological examination